anatolydryga/CDD_cluster/README.md

 At present PFAM IDs are annotated with phage function(gene type) information, e.g. Phage Regulation, Phage Capsid.
 See file `pfam_function.tsv` for complete list of annotated families.
+If there is no phage function annotation we call it "Other".

 # Usage